On the Wrong Trek

 On the Wrong Trek is a 1936 short film starring Charley Chase, directed by Harold Law, produced by Hal Roach and distributed by MGM.
 It features a cameo appearance by Laurel and Hardy.

 Plot

-The plot involves Charley recounting the story of his vacation to his co-workers.
-For his vacation, Charley and his family drive to California....and it ends up everything but a "vacation".
+Charley recounts the story of his vacation to his co-workers.
+For his vacation, Charley and his family drive to California, and it ends up everything but a "vacation".